MicrosoftDocs/msteams-docs/msteams-platform/samples/virtual-tables-for-tasks.md

 ---

-To fix this problem change the request to this format:
+To fix this problem, change the request to this format:

 # [Request](#tab/request14)